KieueCaprie/satellaview-plus-linux-launch-script/README.md

 A launch script created specifically for launching Satellaview + (https://satellaview-plus.com) and BS-X in an emulator of your choice.
 The script defaults to the basic SNES9x appimage if there are none defined (https://github.com/snes9xgit/snes9x).

 # Currently supports
-- Linux - Tested on ArchLinux (tested on EndeavourOS), and SteamOS.
-This will probably work on most, if not all, popular distros.
+- Linux - Tested on ArchLinux (tested on EndeavourOS).

+# Known issues
+* AMD64 devices cannot launch SNES9x, rendering the script useless.

 # How to use
 1. Download the repository by using ```git clone https://github.com/KieueCaprie/satellaview--linux-launch-script.git``` or by clicking on Code in the main Github page and clicking "Download ZIP".